julian-klode/lingolang/docs/primitive.md

 Its use case is annotations: An annotation might be incomplete (for example, the `om struct { or }`, where the type is actually `type T struct { next * T}`.
 A matching permission would be `p = om struct { om * p }`.
 If we take such a complete permission and convert it to the annotation, we gain a complete permission matching the intention of the annotation:
         `p = om struct { or * p0 }`
 where `p0 = or struct { or * p0}` (because the inner reference has a new base permission, it needs to be expanded one).

+The _merge_ operation (in its _intersect_ and _union_ variants) takes two permissions and returns a new one.
+For intersection, the returned permission is assignable-to both inputs, so it can be used to merge two different code paths (sort of like a $\phi$ node).
+For union, the returned permission is assignable-from both inputs.
+It is used for parameters when intersecting
+functions: `intersect(om func(om) or, or func(or) or) = om func(om) or` - after
+all, we could not pass a read-only argument to a function exception something mutable.

 Finally, given a type, a permission set can be generated that matches the shape of the type.
 This structure contains the maximum set of permissions possible (except ownership).
 The generated permission set can be restricted with an annotation, by first normalizing the annotation, and then converting the type-generated one to the normalized annotation.